What Is Word Order?

 Cleft Sentences Order

 When we want to put emphasis and focus the attention of our listener or reader on a particular word or phrase, we can use cleft sentences.
-All types of it are mentioned below with their examples:
+In the following, different types of cleft structures are presented with examples:

 - It-cleft sentences